oneofth3m/UberToExpensify/README.md

 STATS_ONLY mode:
-- You can do a dry 'Run' by keeping STATS_ONLY = true.
+- You can do a dry 'Run' by setting 'STATS_ONLY' to true.
 - Run the script and Goto 'View' -> 'Logs'.
 Scroll down and verify that the stats make sense.